-Today’s post is looking at how athletes can best cannulate their protein intake to repair and build muscle.
-This process is called Muscle Protein Synthesis, (MPS), and is an essential daily function for many bodily functions other than just building or repairing muscle mass.
+Welcome back!
+Today’s post is looking at how athletes can best calculate their protein intake to both repair and build muscle.
+This process is called Muscle Protein Synthesis, (MPS).

-Although the intake of protein is essential to fully maximise muscle growth, there are important factors to consider.
-Firstly, and most importantly, you may well preserve you current muscle mass with the right intake of protein, but don’t expect to add to it without doing the required training.
+Although your intake of protein is essential to fully maximise muscle growth, there are other important factors to also consider.
+Firstly and most importantly, although you may well preserve your current muscle mass with the right intake of protein, don’t expect to add to it without doing the required training!

-You won’t stimulate new muscle growth without a stimulus.
-This stimulus is of course, resistance exercise.
-Even for athletes who don’t wish to build hypertrophy, (bulk), having a better muscle to fat ratio is a far preferable situation for everything from performance to injury prevention.
+You won’t stimulate new muscle growth without a stimulus which is of course resistance exercise.
+Even for athletes who don’t wish to build hypertrophy, (‘bulk’), having a better muscle to fat ratio is a far preferable situation for everything from sport performance to injury prevention.

-The quality of your protein is important.
-Yes, many foods will contain some proportion of protein.
-However, to build muscle you need to take sources that contain the 9 Essential Amino Acids, (EAAs), that your body can’t produce itself.
-Foods containing a high concentration of the branch chain amino acid, (BCAA), leucine have been seen to achieve the best results.
+The quality of your protein is important even though many foods will contain some proportion of protein within them.
+However, to build muscle you need to have food sources that contain the 9 Essential Amino Acids, (EAAs), that your body can’t produce by itself.
+In particular, food sources that contain a high concentration of the branch chain amino acid, (BCAA), leucine have been seen to achieve the best results.

 Food choices that include the 9 EAAs and are high in leucine include;

 Ok, so now you know the why and the what, here’s the how.
-MPS is maximally stimulated at 0.3g of protein per kg of body weight, (bw), per meal.
+So this is the basic strategy to figure out how you can calculate how much protein containing foods to include in your meals.
+If we break it down MPS is maximally stimulated at 0.3g of protein per kg of body weight, (bw), per meal.

 An ideal strategy is to include four feeding portions of 0.3g/kg bw and one of 0.6g/kg bw before you go to bed.
 A pre bed higher dose of protein may be needed due to the duration you are sleeping without any nutritional input.
-Athletes should be sleeping minimum 8 hours therefore a dose of 0.6g/kg bw will lead to a favourable increase in MPS while sleeping.
+Athletes should be sleeping a minimum of 8 hours with a dose of 0.6g/kg bw leading to a favourable increase in MPS during that rest time.

 A greater intake of protein may well be essential for older athletes.
 This is particularly for over 50s when a process called anabolic resistance begins to set in.
 This makes muscle less sensitive to protein intake.
 Therefore older athletes should shoot for 0.4g/kg of bw to maximise MPS.

-Although not quite so important for recreational athletes and indeed, recreational drinkers, but be mindful that alcohol has been seen to inhibit MPS.
-Therefore if after size, limit the boozing as much as you can.
+Although not quite so important for recreational athletes and indeed recreational drinkers, but be mindful that alcohol has been seen to inhibit MPS.
+Therefore if gaining size is your goal, limit the boozing as much as you can.

 Quite a lot has been made about meal timing and especially protein timing.
 Minimal evidence exists however that protein timing is essential for muscle growth.

 After exercise the muscle is sensitised to protein intake for up to 72 hours.
-While it may do no harm and may have benefits such as muscle soreness management, it is not essential for muscle growth.
+While it may do no harm and even have some benefits such as muscle soreness management, it is not essential for muscle growth.